kubernetes/ingress-nginx/examples/deployment/nginx/kubeadm/README.md

 # Deploying the Nginx Ingress controller on kubeadm clusters

-This example aims to demonstrate the deployment of an nginx ingress controller with kubeadm, and is nearly the same as the the example above, but here the Ingress Controller is using `hostNetwork: true` until the CNI kubelet networking plugin is compatible with `hostPort` (see issue: [kubernetes/kubernetes#31307](https://github.com/kubernetes/kubernetes/issues/31307))
+This example aims to demonstrate the deployment of an nginx ingress controller with kubeadm, and is nearly the same as the example above, but here the Ingress Controller is using `hostNetwork: true` until the CNI kubelet networking plugin is compatible with `hostPort` (see issue: [kubernetes/kubernetes#31307](https://github.com/kubernetes/kubernetes/issues/31307))